aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-excel/_index.md

                           <span itemprop="name"><b>How long does it take to convert PPT?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">You can convert PPT files to EXCEL format quickly using above online converter.
+                          <span itemprop="text">You can convert PPT files to Excel format quickly using above online converter.
 The conversion speed primarily depends on the size of the PPT file, with small files taking only a few seconds to convert.
 If you have integrated the conversion code within a .NET application, the speed of the conversion process will depend on how well you have optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert PPT to EXCEL using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert PPT to Excel using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After the PPT to EXCEL conversion is completed, the download link for the converted file will be provided instantly.
+After the PPT to Excel conversion is completed, the download link for the converted file will be provided instantly.
 We take the privacy and security of uploaded files seriously and delete them after 24 hours.
 Furthermore, the download links will also expire after this period.
 You can rest assured that file conversion, including PPT, is entirely safe, and no one can access your files.
 The free app is integrated for testing purposes to ensure that you can evaluate the result before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">